de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Proof of the structure theorem

 We use a version of the collection formula as presented in \eqref{CollFormLimitVer} to simplify the second summation in \eqref{eq12344}, which is equal to $-dy_1(v)$ whenever $u^{(j)} = v$ and zero otherwise.
-Hence, using $\sigma_1$ as given in \eqref{sigma123}, one may conclude that
+Hence one may conclude that